Back to List

 This is a site for launching boats from trailers.
 Boat ramps can normally be used to launch canoes and kayaks but please do your best to keep the boat ramp clear for boat trailers.

-Comments & Overview:
+Description & Overview:

 This boat ramp on Bristol Narrows at the mouth of the Kickemuit River includes a small parking lot and a gravel beach that can be used as a boat ramp as well as a place to launch hand carried boats.
 Make sure to park above the high tide line!
 The lower Kickemuit River, a wide tidal estuary, is just to the north through the narrows.
-It is a broad and scenic and has various side channels to explore, especially at the north end.
+It is broad and scenic, and has various side channels to explore, especially at the north end.

 This site provides access to the following water bodies: Mount Hope Bay, Kickemuit River.